azuredevcollege/trainingdays/day7/challenges/challenge-1.md

 ```

 `kubectl version` prints both the version of the locally runnig commandline tool as well as the
-kubernetes version running on our cluster.
+Kubernetes version running on our cluster.
 To inspect the access credentials and cluster
 configuration stored for us in our `~/.kube/config` file run `kubectl config view`.

-We've setup access to our kubernetes cluster.
+We've setup access to our Kubernetes cluster.
 Now we can start exploring and working with our
 cluster.

 ## Access the dashboard